codepath/android-rest-client-template/README.md

 * If you receive the following error `org.scribe.exceptions.OAuthException: Cannot send unauthenticated requests for TwitterApi client.
 Please attach an access token!` then check the following:
  * Is your intent-filter with `<data>` attached to the `LoginActivity`?
 If not, make sure that the `LoginActivity` receives the request after OAuth authorization.
  * Is the `onLoginSuccess` method being executed in the `LoginActivity`.
 On launch of your app, be sure to start the app on the LoginActivity so authentication routines execute on launch and take you to the authenticated activity.
+ * If you are plan to test with Android API 24 or above, you will need to use Chrome to launch the OAuth flow.
+ * Note that the emulators (both the Google-provided x86 and Genymotion versions) for API 24+ versions can introduce intermittent issues when initiating the OAuth flow for the first time.
+For best results, use an device for this project.